xerenahmed/DatabaseExecutor/README.md

 }
 ```

-### Define your Base Executor Instance
+### Define your Executor Thread

 In here we will create a base executor instance that will be used to execute queries.
+This is the Thread side of work.
 Also you use this instance to connect to your database and load your classes.

 ```php